jobrouter/typo3-data/Documentation/developer.rst

 .. _developer-transfer-data-sets:

-Transfer Data Sets To A JobRouter Installation
+Transfer data sets to a JobRouter installation
 ==============================================

 Sometimes it is necessary to transfer data sets from TYPO3 to a JobRouter